ma-ji/scholarly2/README.md

 # scholarly2

-`scholarly2` is a fork of [scholarly](https://github.com/scholarly-python-package/scholarly), maintained independently by [Ji Ma](mailto:ma47@iu.edu) **strictly for academic and nonprofit purposes**.
+`scholarly2` is a fork of [scholarly](https://github.com/scholarly-python-package/scholarly), maintained independently and **strictly for academic and nonprofit purposes**.
 It retrieves author and publication data from [Google Scholar](https://scholar.google.com) and returns plain Python dictionaries.
 The current public workflow is:

 - author profiles by Scholar ID with `search_author_id(...)`
 - publication lookup with `search_single_pub(...)`